Why was my post removed? (READ HERE)

 11. Avoid posting low-quality photos (blurry, out of view, far away, etc.)

-14. It’s a candid site.
-Do not post anything else.
+14. It’s a candid site - do not post anything else.

 16. Do not make, or imply, remarks that are overtly-sexual, or in any way disparaging about any subject posted to this forum.
-(Meaning the use of any derogatory language to demean or objectify a subject)
+(Meaning the use of any derogatory language to demean or otherwise objectify a subject)

 17. Do not remove, obscure, or otherwise alter photos in a way to circümvent community guidelines (i.e : mods have to confirm photos were taking in public, and with subjects of age)